Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

 People working within the building and construction industry are aware that the maintenance of a healthy cash-flow is of utmost importance, especially because it concerns the survival of contractors, sub-contractors and suppliers.

 Many of these contractors and sub-contractors do not possess the economies of scale to withstand delayed payments while paying for their own sub-contractors or suppliers down the line for work done.
 Moreover, main contractors might be exposed to liability for substantial liquidated damages (typically calculated on a per day basis) as a result of delays in the completion of the project.
-In recognising the importance of this, as well as the difficulties faced by contractors in enforcing timely payments, the Building and Construction Security of Payments Act (SOPA) was enacted in 1 April 2005 to facilitate smoother cash flow in the construction industry.
+In recognising the importance of this, as well as the difficulties faced by contractors in enforcing timely payments, the Building and Construction Security of Payments Act (SOP Act) was enacted in 1 April 2005 to facilitate smoother cash flow in the construction industry.

 Security of Payment Act seeks to affirm parties’ entitlement to payment for work done pursuant to a construction contract.
 Beyond this, the Act also provides claimants with a binding enforcement mechanism to obtain payment for an ongoing or completed project – a process known as adjudication.